theycallmethetailor/js-function-scopes/README.md

 Due to the way javaScript runs(see above), it can cause some interesting things to happen!

 Hoisting basically happens at step one.
-When variables are decaraed in memory it will "hoist" them up to the top of their scopes.
-The effects variables decalred with `var` and declartive functions.
+When variables are declared in memory it will "hoist" them up to the top of their scopes.
+The effects variables declared with `var` and declarative functions.
 We'll see what this all means soon!

 ### Variable hoisting in action